 There is a career growing quietly inside some of the most powerful organisations in the United Kingdom, and most people entering the tech industry have no idea it exists.
 AI ethics and governance professionals are being hired right now by the Financial Conduct Authority, by HSBC, by Google DeepMind, by the Cabinet Office and by NHS England.
-The salaries are competitive, the work is genuinely consequential and the demand is outpacing supply at a pace that should make any ambitious professional sit up and pay attention.
+The work is genuinely consequential and the demand is outpacing supply at a pace that should make any ambitious professional sit up and pay attention.

 This is not a niche academic pursuit.
 It is a practical, fast-growing career path that sits at the intersection of technology, law, policy and human values.
 If you have ever wondered whether your career could involve both technical rigour and real-world impact, this article is for you.